ligato/docs/docs/plugins/vpp-plugins.md

 This section describes the VPP agent plugins.
 Each plugin section provides:

-- short description
+- Short description
-- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, and the 'models.go' file defining the model
+- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and the conf file if one is available.
-- Example configuration interactions using an etcd data store, REST and gPRC
+- Example configuration interactions using an etcd data store, REST and gPRC.

 ---

 ## GoVPPMux Plugin

-The `GoVPPMux` plugin allows a VPP agent plugin to access VPP through its own dedicated communication channel.
+The GoVPPMux plugin allows a VPP agent plugin to access VPP through its own dedicated communication channel.
 This is accomplished using connection multiplexing.

-A specific plugin interacts with VPP by requesting the `GoVPPMux` plugin to obtain its own dedicated communication channel.
-Behind the scenes, all channels share the same connection between the `GoVPP core` and the VPP process.
+A specific plugin interacts with VPP by requesting the GoVPPMux plugin to obtain its own dedicated communication channel.
+Behind the scenes, all channels share the same connection between the GoVPP core and the VPP process.
 This channel-to-multiplexed connection is created during the plugin initialization using the GoVPP core function.

 The notion of channel multiplexing is illustrated from this figure extracted from the [fd.io/govpp repository][fdio-govpp-repo].